natBizitza/SWAPILand/README.md

 # SwapiLand

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.0 using SWAPI, Star Wars API (https://swapi.dev/).
-The apllication runs and shows the API data, in a responsive manner.
+The apllication runs and shows the API data in a responsive manner.

 ## Development server